Decarbonization of financial markets: a mean-field game approach: A mean-field game model of decarbonization

 and we denote $\mathcal{E}_{s,t} \coloneqq \mathcal{E}_{t} \mathcal{E}_{s}^{-1}$ for all $0 \leq s \leq t \leq T$. \begin{lemma} For any $\psi$ such that $\int_0^T \psi_s^2 ds <+\infty$ a.s., the equation \eqref{eq:state-equation} has a unique solution given by

 \end{lemma} \begin{proof} This result follows from \cite[Theorem 7, Chapter V]{protter2005stochastic} and \cite[Theorem 52, Chapter V]{protter2005stochastic}. \end{proof}

+To compute share prices, we assume that there exists a \emph{stochastic discount factor} process $(\xi_t)_{0\leq t\leq T}$ with $\xi_0 =1$ and $\xi_t > 0$ for all $t\in[0,T]$ a.s., such that \begin{enumerate} \item $(\xi_t)_{0\leq t\leq T}$ is a $\mathbb F^0$-martingale; \item $(S_t\xi_t)_{0\leq t\leq T}$ is a $\mathbb F$-martingale, where $(S_t)$ is the share price of the representative firm. \end{enumerate} The stochastic discount factor process is adapted to the filtration of the common noise $\mathbb F^0$, because, in accordance with the financial theory, we assume that \emph{idiosyncratic risks} are not priced in the market since they are fully diversifiable.

-We assume that each firm pays a single liquidating dividend at time $T$, equal to $V^\psi_T$, per share.
-For any stochastic discount factor $\xi$, assuming the appropriate integrability conditions are satisfied, the share price of the firm is therefore given by
+As in many papers on equilibrium asset pricing, we assume that at terminal time $T$, the firm pays to its shareholders a terminal liquidating dividend per share equal to the value of the firm.
+The share price of the firm is therefore given by

+where we make explicit the dependence of the share price on the discount factor and the emission strategy of the firm.
+The stochastic discount factor process will be determined endogenously in equilibrium.
+In view of the martingale property, we will use interchangeably the stochastic discount factor process $(\xi_t)_{0\leq t\leq T}$ and the stochastic discount factor $\xi\in L^1_+(\mathcal F^0_T)$, with $\xi_t = \mathbb E[\xi|\mathcal F^0_t]$.

+We assume that carbon emissions are associated with direct or indirect penalty for the firm, which affects the decision-making by the firm but does not appear in its share price.
+This penalty may correspond, for example, to (i) reputational damages for the firm, (ii) potential climate risks, which are not yet priced in the markets but are taken into account by the management, (iii) managerial incentives linked to environmental performance.
+The total penalty accrued between $0$ and $T$ is given by